 TEACHING OUT OF FIELD: When a teacher lacks a subject area authorization for a course she is teaching, that course is counted as out-of-field.
 The students who take that course are also counted.
 For example, if an unexpected vacancy in a biology class occurs, and a teacher who normally teaches English literature (and who lacks a subject area authorization in science) fills in to teach for the rest of the year, that teacher would be teaching out of field.
-See the detail for algebra and science in the Out-of-Field Teaching table.
-About 85 percent of our core courses were taught by teachers who were teaching out of their field of expertise, compared with 30 percent of core courses taught by such middle school teachers statewide.

 CREDENTIAL STATUS OF TEACHERS: Teachers who lack full credentials are working under the terms of an emergency permit, an internship credential, or a waiver.
 They should be working toward their credential, and they are allowed to teach in the meantime only if the school board approves.
-About 28 percent of our teachers were working without full credentials, compared with five percent of teachers in middle schools statewide.